wyr241/NN_in_c/README.md

-# **Simple NN framework in C, only for fully connnected networks.
-Inspired from Tsoding.**
+# **Simple NN framework in C**
+only for fully connnected networks.
+Inspired from Tsoding.
 ## *Further tasks:*
 - **add ReLU**
 - **add CNN**